-2 Provide professional advice to the Associate Medical 3 Director and divisional team on the professional medical issues of the division.
-4 5 10:24 what was the dividing line between this operational 6 7 type idea and this professional type idea, and was that 8 clear what the difference between the two was?
-I think there was quite a bit of overlap on that.
-9 Α. I think professional medical is, I suppose, those two, 10 10.24 you know, the doctors' duties, duty of care to the 11 12 patient and anything that might have affected that, 13 health issues, things like that, that might have 14 impaired someone's ability to discharge their duties, 15 and standards, governance, quality of care, things like 10:24 16 that.
-17 35 We'll come on later this morning to address some of the Q. 18 issues with regards to Mr. O'Brien but taking at this 19 stage issues with triage, notes being stored, either at 20 home or in the office, issuing of dictation; in your 10:25 mind was that an operational issue or was that an 21 professional issue?
-22 23 Both. Α. 24 Saying it's both, who then is responsible for tackling 36 Q. that, or dealing with it, or escalating it?
-25 10 .
-25 It depends on the enormity or not of the problem.
-26 it's a systemic and large problem that's not going to needs something much bigger.
-But if it's reported to be a simple operational or professional issue, that
+1 34 Q. Then the third bullet point there says: 2 Provide professional advice to the Associate Medical 3 Director and divisional team on the professional 4 medical issues of the division.
+5 10:24 6 What was the dividing line between this operational 7 type idea and this professional type idea, and was that 8 clear what the difference between the two was?
+9 Α. I think there was quite a bit of overlap on that.
+10 I think professional medical is, I suppose, those two, 10:24 11 you know, the doctors' duties, duty of care to the 12 patient and anything that might have affected that, 13 health issues, things like that, that might have 14 impaired someone's ability to discharge their duties, 15 and standards, governance, quality of care, things like 10:24 16 that.
+17 35 Q. We'll come on later this morning to address some of the 18 issues with regards to Mr. O'Brien but taking at this 19 stage issues with triage, notes being stored, either at 20 home or in the office, issuing of dictation; in your 10:25 21 mind was that an operational issue or was that an 22 professional issue?
+23 Α. Both.
+24 36 Q. Saying it's both, who then is responsible for tackling 25 that, or dealing with it, or escalating it?
+10:25 26 Α. It depends on the enormity or not of the problem.
+If 27 it's a systemic and large problem that's not going to 28 be a simple operational or professional issue, that 29 needs something much bigger.
+But if it's reported to